 Autism, also known as Autism Spectrum Disorder (ASD), is a neuro-developmental condition.
 No two people are affected by autism in exactly the same way, and this is why it’s described as a ‘spectrum’.

 As an adult with autism, you experience differences to others in the way you think, communicate, feel, behave and interact with people and your environment.
-It’s estimated that 1 in 100 people in Australia have autism, so you’re not alone.
+It’s estimated that one in 100 people in Australia have autism, so you’re not alone.

 In Australia, the National Disability Insurance Scheme (NDIS), provides funding for services and support to people with disability, like NDIS funding for adults with autism.